logr-project/logr/docs/environment.md

 #### `inotify-tools` (Linux)

-In order to make the Phoenix live-reload and file-system watcher work, we need the `inotify-tools` package:
+To make the Phoenix live-reload feature work, we need a file-system watcher, so we use the `inotify-tools` package:

 ##### Ubuntu LTS

 `sudo apt install inotify-tools`

+> [!NOTE]
+> You can see the [`inotify-tools` wiki](https://github.com/inotify-tools/inotify-tools/wiki) for more information.